-Internal links are an often underestimated tool in SEO.
+Internal links are an often-underestimated tool in SEO.
 They connect content within your website, help visitors navigate, and give search engines clues about which pages are important.
-Used correctly, they enhance user experience and improve your website's ranking on Google.
+When used correctly, they enhance the user experience and improve your website’s ranking on Google.

 Why Internal Links Are Important

-- SEO: Google better understands your site's structure and relevance.
+- SEO: Google better recognizes the structure and relevance of your pages.

-- Time on site: Users stay longer when they can easily access additional information.
+- Time on site: Users stay on your site longer when they can easily access additional information.

-- Link juice: Internal links distribute SEO value from strong pages to other content.
+- Link juice: Internal links distribute the SEO power of strong pages to other content.

 Best Practices for Internal Linking

-Use descriptive anchor texts that immediately tell users and Google what the linked page is about.
-Avoid generic texts like "click here."
+Use descriptive anchor text that immediately explains to users and Google what the linked page is about.
+Avoid generic text like “click here.”

-Important pages should be accessible from the homepage or highly linked areas.
-Avoid pages buried deep in the site hierarchy.
+Important pages should be accessible from the homepage or heavily linked sections.
+Avoid pages that are “buried” deep within the hierarchy.

-Build logical menus and subpages that are thematically connected.
-Internal links should support this structure, not confuse it.
+Build a logical menu and subpages that are thematically related.
+Internal links should support this structure and not disrupt it.

-Internal links strengthen your own site, while external links to trustworthy sites add extra value.
-Use both strategically.
+Internal links strengthen your own website, while external links to trustworthy sites can add value.
+Both should be used strategically.

-Too many links can be confusing.
-Each page should only contain as many internal links as are useful for navigation.
+Excessive linking can be confusing.
+A page should contain only as many internal links as are necessary for user navigation.

-- Too many links on a single page (overlinking)
+- Too many links on a page (overlinking)

 - Broken or dead links

-- Internal links used only for SEO without user benefit
+- Internal links used solely for SEO purposes, without added value for the user

 Conclusion

-Strategically placed internal links improve both user experience and SEO performance.
-They help Google understand your pages, increase time on site, and distribute link authority effectively.
-At aurelix, I ensure internal links are organic, user-friendly, and SEO-optimized.
+Strategically placed internal links not only improve the user experience but also your website’s SEO performance.
+They help Google understand your pages, increase dwell time, and distribute link equity in a targeted manner.
+At aurelix, I ensure that internal links are used organically, in a user-friendly way, and optimized for SEO.

 Further Resources